-The community of Socma is made up of approximately 180 people.
-Its main attraction is the natural charm of the Perolniyoc waterfalls, 50 m/194 ft. high, 45 minutes hiking from the community of Socma and crowned by the pre-Inca archaeological remains of the same name.
-On the route to the falls, you can see part of the Inca road network or Qapac Ñan of the Incas.
+The community of Socma does the makeup of approximately 180 people.
+Its main attraction is the natural charm of the Perolniyoc waterfalls, 50 meters/194 feet high, 45 minutes hiking from the community of Socma, and crowned by the pre-Inca archaeological remains of the same name.
+You can see part of the Inca road network or Qapac Ñan of the Incas on the route to the falls.

-The trekkers begin their adventures in the community of Socma from this place we have the following trails before reaching the Sacred Valley, Inca Trail, Salkantay, Chancachuco, Stone Quarries of Cachicata, the moonstone trek and Machu Picchu:
+The trekkers begin their adventures in the community of Socma.
+We have the following trails from this place before reaching the Sacred Valley, Inca Trail, Salkantay, Chancachuco, Stone Quarries of Cachicata, the moonstone trek, and to Machu Picchu.

-Through this community circulates the waters that irrigate the district lands of Maras by inverted siphon.
-Machines can be used on the land to plow the land, as it is land on slopes.
-While the communities of Socma, they are in the high parts of the micro basin Pomatales (3850 m/12,631 ft.).
+Through this community circulates the waters that irrigate the district lands of Maras by an inverted siphon.
+What can use machines on the ground to plow the land, as it is land on slopes?
+At the same time, the communities of Socma are in the high parts of the micro-basin Pomatales (3850 meters/12,631 feet.).

-Vulnerable communities, which only have a carcass trail that has been recently constructed by the local governments of Ollantaytambo and Urubamba.
-They have basic electrification services (inaugurated one year ago) water tubing and education at the primary level.
-Its market is articulated to Urubamba.
-Its main production is potato, bean and cereals, and livestock activity in sheep and cattle.
+Vulnerable communities only have a carcass trail that Ollantaytambo and Urubamba’s local governments have recently constructed.
+They have essential electrification services (inaugurated one year ago), water tubing, and education at the primary level.
+Its market does articulate in Urubamba.
+Its primary production is potato, bean, and cereals, and livestock activity in sheep and cattle.

 Representative food of Socma